awaisdevops/prometheus-grafana/monitoring-third-party-application/README.md

-# Monitor Third Party Application
+# Custom Application Monitoring (Redis) using Prometheus & Grafana on Kubernetes

 ### Topics of the Demo Project